-Macrosomia, and the related condition LGA (Large for Gestational Age), typically refer to babies that weigh more than 8 lbs.
+Macrosomia, and the related condition LGA (Large for Gestational Age), typically refer to babies who weigh more than 8 lbs.
 13 oz. at birth.
-That’s big, but also fairly routine — about seven percent of infants born in the U.S. (and nine percent worldwide) qualify.
+That’s big, but also fairly routine — about 7 percent of infants born in the U.S. (and 9 percent worldwide) qualify.
 Studies suggest that mothers who are older than 35, obese, or diagnosed with diabetes (either before or during pregnancy) are more likely to give birth to large children.
 Male babies are more likely than female babies to be born enormous, and overdue babies are also at higher risk.

-But only one percent of babies weigh more than 9 lbs.
-15 oz. at birth, and that’s when doctors get nervous.
-As birth weight approaches 10 lbs., vaginal delivery becomes tricky, putting the mother and baby at risk.
+But only 1 percent of babies weigh more than 9 lbs.
+15 oz. at birth, and that’s when doctors grow concerned.
+As birth weight approaches 10 pounds, vaginal delivery can put the mother and baby at risk.
 Delivering giant babies vaginally can injure the mother’s birth canal, tearing vaginal tissue and potentially rupturing the uterus, which can lead to severe bleeding and, if left untreated, death.
 Meanwhile, even if the enormous kid somehow makes it out of his or her mother, studies suggest the child is more likely to develop diabetes, obesity, high blood pressure, and abnormal cholesterol levels, opening the door to a life of long-term cardiovascular problems.

-We’re seeing more large babies now than ever before, and that might be because the factors that cause macrosomia — maternal diabetes and obesity — are also on the rise.
+We’re seeing more large babies now than ever before, and that might be because some of the factors that cause macrosomia — maternal diabetes and obesity — are also on the rise.
 One 2004 study suggested that, as mothers gained more weight and smoked less frequently, babies were starting to grow to unhealthy sizes in utero.

 “Our ability to predict macrosomia is poor,” the authors of the 2008 study wrote.
 “Our management policy of suspected macrosomic pregnancies raises induction of labor and cesarean delivery rates without improving maternal or fetal outcome.”

+Research has shown that a fear of macrosomia leads to medical interventions that are riskier for mothers and babies than delivering a larger-than-average infant.
 In other words, it isn’t easy delivering a giant baby.
-But even worse?
+But potentially worse?
 Getting worked up about the relatively remote chance of having one.